DennisTsar/ballast/docs/src/orchid/resources/wiki/usage/mental-model.md

 sense.

 - You have an app that makes a long API call on the dashboard to load its data.
-But the user may not actually want to view the data on the dashboard, and instead intended to make a change in their acount settings.
+But the user may not actually want to view the data on the dashboard, and instead intended to make a change in their account settings.
 By using LIFO, you can allow the user to click the "Settings" button and be taken there immediately, without being forced to wait for the dashboard to finish loading before they can navigate.
 - You have an ecommerce app, with the main store listing able to be searched by text, and filtered/sorted by price.
 The